 Springwood Park hosts a variety of events throughout the year, as well as the Border Union Show, Honda Goldwing motorcycles have their Treffen here, a spectacle much enjoyed, the regular Championship Dog Show, many other dog shows, Scottish National Scooter Rally, the British Motorbike Federation , regular Antique and Collectors Fairs, Wedding Fairs and of course the Ram Sales all take place in the showground.

-Kelso has other events throughout the year, Kelso Races, “Britain’s friendliest course”, attracts many visitors, the Jim Clark Rally in May has become a huge draw to the town, Civic Week and the Massed Pipebands at Floors Castle are all reasons to come.
+Kelso has other events throughout the year, Kelso Races, “Britain’s friendliest course”, attracts many visitors, Civic Week and the Massed Pipebands at Floors Castle are all reasons to come.